-Chances are you’re going to run into a broody hen or two at some point when caring for your backyard chickens.
+Chances are, you’re going to run into a broody hen or five at some point when caring for your backyard chickens.
 Broodiness is a completely normal and natural state for hens, but it might not be something you want for a variety of reasons.
-In this article, we’ll explain broodiness, how and why it happens and also some tips on how to stop it if you need to!
+In this article, we’ll explain broodiness, how and why it happens, and also some tips on how to stop it if you need to!

 What is a Broody Hen?

-A broody hen is one that sits on a group of eggs in the hope that they will hatch.
-Of course, if you don’t have a rooster in your flock, the eggs will not be fertilized, but that won’t stop a hen from becoming broody and she may even resort to stealing other eggs to look after while she’s in that state.
+A broody hen is one that sits on an egg or a group of eggs in the hope that they will hatch.
+Of course, if you don’t have a rooster in your flock, the eggs will not be fertilized, but that won’t stop a hen from becoming broody, and she may even resort to stealing other eggs to look after while she’s in that state.

 Signs of a Broody Hen